Good and Bad Passwords How-To

 or using punctuation for separation there end up being quite a

-few possibilities, most of which would not fall to a dictionary
+few possibilities, which should not fall to a dictionary

-attack.
-Most should be much easier to remember than arbitrary or
+much easier to remember than arbitrary or random sequences of

 I deliberately created a sample approach to creating passwords that